Ipsum/network/lab2/ReadMe.txt

  Client.py:

  Client.py is the module run as the UDP client process.
-    - To run Client.py, first make sure that the server on cato.ednos.net is up.
+    - To run Client.py, first make sure that the server on the localhost is up (or whatever server is being used).
     - To change the host or port, edit HOST or PORT in Client.py
     - NOTE - any size file should be able to be sent over just fine as it breaks it up into 1 kb packets
     - To send a file to the server: